Washington Mortgage Calculator with Taxes & Insurance

 Home Prices by City in Washington

 Home prices and property taxes can vary significantly by city.
-The median home price of $630,000 is a statewide average.
+The median home value of $603,303 is a statewide estimate.

 City Median Home Price Est. Monthly Payment*